 Our first puzzles are collected in four books: Out of Left Field, 1-4, available from Cryptic All-Stars.
 Each book includes 60 puzzles.

-Trip Payne, three-time winner of the American Crossword Puzzle Tournament, and virtuoso crossword constructor wrote: "I thoroughly enjoyed Out of Left Field #2; not only were there many new discoveries and clever clues, but I was impressed at the number of ways the puzzles innovated within the cryptic structure.
+Three-time winner of the American Crossword Puzzle Tournament and virtuoso crossword constructor Trip Payne wrote: "I thoroughly enjoyed Out of Left Field #2; not only were there many new discoveries and clever clues, but I was impressed at the number of ways the puzzles innovated within the cryptic structure.
 One of my favorite puzzle books in years."

 Humorist Ellis Weiner wrote: "Gents, I've almost finished Book 3.
 'Pace yourself.'
 I AM.
 Still.
 They're so great, I can't stop.
 Therefore kindly have Book 4 available by end of business one week from today.
 Thank you for your attention to this important matter.
 Yrs., etc.,"